getCUJO/QoOID/draft-ietf-ippm-qoo.md

 specific needs.

 # How to find network requirements
-A key advantage of having a measurement that stretches between perfect and unusable, as opposed to having a binary (Good/Bad) or other low resolution (Terrible/Bad/OK/Great/Excellent) metrics, is that we have some leeway.
-The leeway is useful, for instance: a lower than 20% chance of lag free experience is intuitively not good and a greater than 90% chance of lag free experience is intuitively good --- meaning we don’t have to find perfection for making the QoO metric useful.
+A key advantage of a measurement that spans the range from perfect to unusable, rather than relying on binary (Good/Bad) or other low-resolution (Terrible/Bad/OK/Great/Excellent) metrics, is the flexibility it provides.
+For example, a chance of lag-free experience below 20% is intuitively undesirable, while a chance above 90% is intuitively favorable—demonstrating that absolute perfection is not required for the QoO metric to be meaningful.

-Nevertheless we have to find some points for unusableness and perfection.
-There is no strict definition of when the network is so bad that the application is unusable.
-For perfect, we may have a definition for some apps, but for apps like web browsing and gaming, lower latency is simply better.
-But to assist those who wish to make a requirement, we can say that if the end-user experience does not change when reducing the latency, the network quality is sufficient for the Network Requirements for Perfection (NRP) .
+However, it remains necessary to define points representing unusableness and perfection.
+There is no universally strict threshold at which network conditions render an application unusable.
+For perfection, some applications may have clear definitions, but for others, such as web browsing and gaming, lower latency is always preferable.
+To assist in establishing requirements, it is recommended that the Network Requirements for Perfection (NRP) be set at the point where further reductions in latency do not result in a perceivable improvement in end-user experience.

 Someone who wishes to make a network requirement for an application in the simplest possible way, should do something along these lines.